onewelcome/identity-cloud-documentation/docs/self-styling/configuration-page.md

 ![Selectareference](./images/Selectareference.png)

 6. In the 'Select a branch' or 'Select a tag' field, all the available remote tags (when working in a staging or production environment) and branches (when working in a development or testing environment) can be selected.
 The first tag or branch in the list will be preselected.
-7. When the correct tag or branch has been selected, click [Save].
+7. When the correct tag or branch is selected, click [Save].
-   *The branch or tag is stored and sychronization will happen automatically*.
+   *The branch or tag is stored, and synchronization will happen automatically*.
-8. After saving, the overview page will be displayed:
+8. After saving, the overview page is displayed:

 ![ERS1](./images/ers1.png)